-All drilling has been carried out under the control of Stornoway and predecessor company Ashton Mining Canada Inc. A total of 900 drill holes (132,719 m) has been drilled on the property since 2001, comprising 36 RC holes (6,151 m) and 631 exploration core holes (120,994 m), 35 geomechanical holes (3,471 m), 133 geotechnical holes (1,219 m) and 64 hydrogeological holes (884 m).
-Total surface drilling on a year-to-year basis for exploration work is summarized in Table 1.2.
+All drilling has been carried out under the control of Stornoway and predecessor company Ashton Mining of Canada, Inc. A total of 900 drill holes (132,719m) has been drilled on the property since 2001, comprising 36 RC holes (6,151m) and 631 exploration core holes (120,994m), 35 geomechanical holes (3,471 m), 133 geotechnical holes (1,219m) and 64 hydrogeological holes (884m).
 During 2007, and as part of the underground bulk sample work, 22 holes were drilled from underground on Renard 2 (1,508 m) and 21 holes from underground on Renard 3 (874 m).
-These 43 holes are included in the totals above, and in Table 1.2.

-Vertical and angled holes were drilled through the kimberlite bodies, from which three dimensional geological models were constructed for resource estimation.
+Vertical and angled holes were drilled through the kimberlite bodies, from which three-dimensional geological models were constructed for resource estimation.
 Drilling intersections are therefore not related to true thickness of mineralization.

 Between 2001 and 2002, drilling was completed for early-stage, exploration-focused programs for all the bodies except for Renard 9 and Renard 10, which were discovered in 2003 and 2005, respectively.
 From 2003, drilling was used primarily to support advanced-stage project evaluation and deposit delineation by providing bulk and mini-bulk samples.
 Target exploration drilling was undertaken between 2001 and 2010.
-Drilling in 2011 and 2012 was focussed on collecting data to support the proposed mine plan and infrastructure design, and drilling in 2014 concentrated on the Renard 2 kimberlite.
+Drilling in 2011 and 2012 was focused on collecting data to support the proposed mine plan and infrastructure design and drilling in 2014 concentrated on the Renard 2 kimberlite.